engemil/devcontainers/README.md

 ## List of CDEs

-- Desktop Devcontainer - Minimalistic Desktop with VNC to have a Desktop inside a devcontainer
+- Desktop Devcontainer - Minimalistic Desktop with VNC to have a Desktop inside a devcontainer.
 - Alternatives Devcontainer - Different ways to spin up a devcontainer from an image, dockerfile or docker compose file.
-- PlatformIO DevContainer - Devcontainer with PlatformIO extension
+- PlatformIO DevContainer - Devcontainer with PlatformIO extension.
--
+- VESC Devcontainer - Builds/Compiles VESC Firmware.

 ## Additional Notes